Myat-Min-Paing/tellodrone/README.md

 3. Access the drone's control interface through the provided URL.

 Follow the on-screen instructions for face recognition, hand gesture control, and voice recognition.

-## Contributing

-If you would like to contribute to the project, please follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-We would like to express our gratitude to all contributors and the open-source community for their invaluable support.

-Happy droning!